KittyGiraudel/site/_posts/2013-03-11-interview-manoela-ilic.md

 </section>
 <section id="change-something">
 <h2 class="h4"><span class="fontawesome-comments icon-left" style="color: #aaa"></span>Sounds lovely.
 If you could go back and change something at Codrops, what would it be? <a href="#change-something">#</a></h2>
-<p class="pull-quote--right">If you are happy with what you've learned, it was a good path to choose.</p>
+<blockquote class="pull-quote--right">If you are happy with what you've learned, it was a good path to choose.</blockquote>
 <p>There are always things that could be done better when looking back.
 But in general I am quite happy with how Codrops turned out thanks to our readers and I wouldn't want to change anything about that I guess.
 It's just like with everything else in life: if you wouldn't have done it that exact way, you might have not learned what you know now.
 And if you are happy with what you've learned, it probably was a good path to choose. </p>
 </section>
 <section id="future-of-codrops">